limited-effort/snfoil-searcher/README.md

 ```

 #### Setup
 Setup is just a filter that runs first - before any other filters.
 It does not allow for conditionals.
-We recommend using this block to setup any requirements, tenant scoping, or stuff that really just need to happen first.
+We recommend using this block to setup any requirements, tenant scoping, or stuff that just needs to happen first.

 ```ruby
 class PeopleSearcher